acc-fhir-publisher/icp/input/pagecontent/index.md

 This tab lists all the extensions defined in this guide, where an extension is an additional element that can be recorded in a resource.
 The extension definition describes the purpose of the extension, its name and [dataType/s](http://hl7.org/fhir/datatypes.html).

 Clicking on the link in the 'id' column will display the detail page for that extension.
-Extensions can have a single value, or can be composed of multiple 'child' elements - an example is the [Funding Rationale](StructureDefinition-acc-icp-funding-rationale.html) extension.
+Extensions can have a single value, or can be composed of multiple 'child' elements - an example is the [Exceptional Funding Extension](StructureDefinition-acc-icp-exceptional-funding.html) extension.
 The snapshot tab in the details page (about halfway down) lists all the parts of the extension - including a link to the ValueSet if the element is coded.

 ### Terminology